 Serving understudied populations in global health

 Through my career I have often collaborated with organizations located in resource-limited regions.
-In these contxts I have worked in policy, project development and study design.
-I have learned much from the importance of situation each project in the social ecology in which they are to be implemented.
+In these context I have worked in policy, project development and study design.
+I have learned much on the ecological and cultural importance of thinking with and among the populations we serve.
+Trying to honor each environment being “culturally” humble.

-I strive to practice intellectual humility and active listening.
+I strive to practice active listening.
 Working with community partners, policy makers, and cross-disciplinary teams is crucial to understanding the right questions in matters of well-being and global health.

 Founding Leader of the AMCC (first women scientist association of the Caribbean region of Colombia).